star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 Models with UTF-8 support are the TSP650II, mC-Print3 and mC-Print2.
 These printers cover most Latin, Cyrilic, Greek and CJK characters, although not all characters can be supported by all device models and for TSP654II a firmware update may be required.
 Please talk with Star for advice if necessary.
+Support for full-width CJK characters is partial.
+They are supported but there may be page formatting and word wrapping errors.

+There is currently no support for printing right-to-left languages in this plugin.
+If this is required, please talkw with Star about alternative integration options.

 = Can I modify the print job design/layout? =